XHBIO-FM

-XHBIO-FM is a radio station on 92.3 FM in Guadalajara.
-The station is owned by Grupo Promomedios and carries a grupera format known as Fiesta Mexicana.
+XHBIO-FM is a radio station on 92.3 FM in Guadalajara, Jalisco, Mexico.
+The station is owned by Grupo Promomedios and carries a regional Mexican format known as Fiesta Mexicana.

 History

 XHBIO received its first concession on June 18, 1973.
 It was originally designated XHCD-FM and owned by José de Jesús Cortés y Barbosa.
 The callsign was changed in 1979.